ft23/bootstrap-4-examples/README.md

-We will create starter bootstrap page
+We will create starter bootstrap 4 pages